Tson28/Zunef-web/README.md

 ## 🤝 Contributing

-1. Fork the repository and clone locally
+1. Fork the repository and clone locally with SSH support
-2. Create a feature branch with descriptive name
+2. Create a feature branch with descriptive name and issue linking
-3. Make your changes following coding standards
+3. Make your changes following coding standards and style guides
-4. Test thoroughly with automated tests
+4. Test thoroughly with automated tests and manual verification
-5. Submit a pull request with detailed description
+5. Submit a pull request with detailed description and screenshots

 ## 📝 License